All Episodes

 And I think legal immigration is good.

-I'm not one of these people saying that we should just uh stop anybody from coming to the United States.
+I'm not one of these people saying that we should just stop anybody from coming to the United States.

-But there isn't th your first comment is ac absolutely right.
+Your first comment is absolutely right.

-You know, why is it that you guys, in effect, are constantly a force for opening the border and not securing it, and I get no real great answers.
+And I've asked them all, all the leadership, all the way up to and including the president, you know, why is it that you guys, in effect, are constantly a force for opening the border and not securing it?

-I'm sorry, uh Michael.
+I'm sorry, Michael.

 This Republican Party, the Bush Republican Party, is an open border party.

-I'm Roger Hedgecock, in for rush, back after this.
+I'm Roger Hedgecock in for Rush back after this.

 Exactly right.